This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 It won’t take you long in Japan to discover that matcha is beloved here.
 This finely ground green tea powder is important for tea ceremonies, but recent times have seen its use expanded as a dye and flavour enhancer for everything from noodles to chocolate.

 Since we were visiting in the heat of the summer, we regularly indulged in matcha soft serve ice creams served in a flowery cone.
 The kids didn’t mind the matcha flavour, but definitely preferred the fruit flavours.
 We had lots of other opportunities to sample matcha flavoured products from the famous matcha Kit-Kat bars to traditional cakes and sweets.
 The kids even got the hang of mixing up their own cups of matcha hot tea.

 7. Eat Classic Udon and Tempura

 The last dining experience with kids isn’t quite as exciting as some that we have already mentioned.
 However, some of our best meals in Japan were at simple restaurants serving udon soup and tempura.
 Kids love these worm-like noodles which they can slurp up and you combine that with deep fried tempura and you have a kid winner.
 Since these were often traditional restaurants, it was a great cultural opportunity for the kids to experience.
 A bowl of udon usually cost 500-800Y and younger kids could definitely share.

-The food was definitely one of the highlights of our trip to Japan.
+The food in Japan for kids is awesome and was definitely one of the highlights of our trip to Japan.
 Not only was the food delicious, healthy and interesting, these unique dining experiences were huge hits with our kids.

 Pin this to Pinterest!